-Your partner might reveal what left them feeling stifled in past relationships, which can in turn lead to a discussion about ways to prevent that from happening again.
+Your partner might reveal what left them feeling stifled in past relationships.
+And that can, in turn, lead to a discussion about ways to prevent it from happening again.

-While it's important to be flexible in a relationship, you can learn a lot about each other by being honest about areas you're not willing to compromise on,
+While it's important to be flexible in a relationship, you can learn a lot by being honest about things you're not willing to compromise on,

 Kendra A. O'Hora, Ph.D., LCMFT, a licensed clinical marriage and family therapist, previously told Bustle.

 "Differences in personality, communication styles, and preferences are actually